-The ARK1000PV is a less-common late VL-Bus/PCI chipset.
+The ARK1000PV is a 32bit late VL-Bus/PCI chipset.
 It has memory-mapped acceleration roughly matching GD-5429 feature set, including memory-mapped BitBlt unit.
-The manufacturer promises generous buffering allowing zero-waitstate operation at VL-Bus 50 MHz speed which is a promise of solid DOS performance.
-The flexible memory interface allows fast memory bus up to 80 MHz, however, the card that was tested was equipped with only 70ns RAMs and somewhat reduced clock.
-Unlike other budget chips of the era, the RAMDAC isn’t integrated into the chip so the card uses external ARK 1491 part.
+The manufacturer datasheet advertises generous buffering allowing zero-waitstate operation at VL-Bus 50 MHz speed which is a promise of solid DOS performance.
+The flexible memory interface allows for fast memory bus up to 80 MHz, however, the card that was tested was equipped with only 70ns RAMs and somewhat reduced clock.
+Unlike other budget VGA chips of the era, the RAMDAC isn’t integrated into the chip so the card uses external ARK 1491 part.

-This modest-looking card came as a surprise.
+This modest-looking card came as a complete surprise.
 It decisively won tests in DOS.
-Clearly the chip is well optimised for VGA transfers.
-Sadly accelerated Windows performance did not follow the suit and the performance was below average.
+Clearly, the chip is well optimised for VGA transfers.
+Sadly accelerated Windows performance does not follow the suit and the performance was below average.
 Especially in high-resolution modes, it can’t hold the pace with cards using a wider memory bus or VRAM chips.

 Avance Logic ALG2228.A

 The manufacturer of this ALG2228.A based card couldn’t be precisely identified.
 However, the FCC ID refers to Advance Logic, Inc so this card might be a generic reference design.
 A major German vendor Spea sold almost identical card under V7 Vega Plus branding.
 A little could be found about the chip and its capabilities.
 However, it is clearly a low-end 32bit design with some basic GUI acceleration capabilities.